-We recently expanded our sales force significantly in anticipation of the launch of Luvox CR.
+We expanded our sales force significantly in anticipation of the launch of Luvox CR.
 We cannot be sure that we will retain these new sales representatives, or that they will be effective at promoting our commercial products.
 Our potential future commercial products, including JZP-6, may require further expansion of our sales force and sales support organization, and we will need to commit significant additional management and other resources to the growth of our sales organization before the commercial launch of those product candidates.
 We may not be able to achieve the necessary growth in a cost-effective manner or realize a positive return on our investment.
 We will also have to compete with other pharmaceutical and life sciences companies to recruit, hire, train and retain sales and marketing personnel.
 If we elect to rely on third parties to sell our products in the United States, we may receive less revenue or incur more expense than if we sold our products directly.
 In addition, we may have little or no control over the sales efforts of those third parties.
 If we are unable to appropriately expand our sales force or collaborate with third parties to sell our products, our ability to generate revenues would be adversely affected.

-If we fail to attract and retain key personnel, or to retain our executive management team, we may be unable to successfully develop or commercialize our products.
+If we fail to retain key personnel, or to retain our executive management team, we may be unable to successfully develop or commercialize our products.

-Our success depends in part on our continued ability to attract, retain and motivate highly qualified personnel and on our ability to develop and maintain important relationships with leading academic institutions, clinicians and scientists.
+Our success depends in part on our continued ability to retain and motivate highly qualified personnel and on our ability to develop and maintain important relationships with leading academic institutions, clinicians and scientists.
 We are highly dependent upon our executive management team.
 The loss of services of any one or more members of our executive management team or other key personnel could delay or prevent the successful completion of some of our key activities.

-Competition for qualified personnel in the life sciences industry is intense.
-We will need to hire additional personnel as we expand our development, clinical and commercial activities.
-We may not be able to attract and retain quality personnel on acceptable terms.
 We do not carry "key person" insurance.
 Although the members of our executive management team have employment contracts with us through February 2009, each member of our executive management team and each of our other key employees may terminate his or her employment at any time without notice and without cause or good reason.

-We will need to maintain and increase the size of our organization, and we may experience difficulties in managing growth.\
+We recently reduced the number of non-sales employees in our company in connection with efforts to focus, in the near term, on our commercial products and later-stage product candidates.
+Competition for qualified personnel in the life sciences industry is intense, and it is particularly difficult to recruit new employees to the San Francisco Bay Area, where our offices are located, in large part due to high housing costs.
+If we need to hire additional personnel to expand our development, clinical and commercial activities, or to support those activities, we may not be able to attract and retain quality personnel on acceptable terms.

-We are a small company, with 407 regular full-time employees as of May 9, 2008, approximately 53% of whom joined us in the previous 12 months.
-To continue our commercialization and development activities, we will need to retain our existing employees and expand our employee base for managerial, operations, development, regulatory, sales, marketing, financial and other functions.
-It is particularly difficult to recruit new employees to the San Francisco Bay Area, where our offices are located, in large part due to high housing costs.
-If we cannot recruit qualified employees when we need them, our key activities could be delayed.
-Growth will impose significant added responsibilities on members of management, including the need to identify, recruit, maintain and integrate additional employees, particularly with respect to our expanded sales and marketing organization and related functions for the commercialization of Luvox CR and potential commercialization of our product candidates.
-Our future financial performance and our ability to commercialize our products and to compete effectively will depend, in part, on our ability to manage any growth effectively, and our failure to do so could adversely affect our business, financial condition, results of operations and growth prospects.
+If we need to accelerate our activities or expand our business, and cannot recruit qualified employees when we need them, our key activities could be delayed.
+Our future financial performance and our ability to commercialize our products and to compete effectively will depend, in part, on our ability to manage our personnel resources effectively, and our failure to do so could adversely affect our business, financial condition, results of operations and growth prospects.